nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Steps 1b1-1b2 are repeated until the data entered are correct. <br>
     Use case resumes from step 2.

+**Use case: UC09 - Visualize data in a chart**

+**MSS**

+1. Staff chooses to generate a chart by either gender, sec level, subject or enrol date category.
+2. Tutorium generates the chart with students categorised based on the category chosen. <br>
+   Use case ends.

+**Extensions**

-* 3a.
-Tutorium detects a format error in the entered command.
+* 1a.
+Tutorium detects a formatting error in the entered command.
-  * 3a1.
+  * 1a1.
 Tutorium requests for the correctly formatted command.
-  * 3a2.
+  * 1a2.
 User enters a new command. <br>
-    Steps 3a1-3a2 are repeated until the command entered is correctly formatted. <br>
+    Steps 1a1-1a2 are repeated until the command entered is correctly formatted. <br>
+    Use case resumes from step 2.

+* 1b.
+Tutorium could not find any category that matches with the entered category.
+  * 1b1.
+Tutorium requests for a valid category.
+  * 1b2.
+User enters a new category. <br>
+    Steps 1b1-1b2 are repeated until the data entered are correct. <br>
-    Use case resumes from step 4.
+    Use case resumes from step 2.

-**User case: UC09 - Export charts**
+**Use case: UC10 - Export charts/tables**

 **MSS**

-1. Staff chooses to <ins> visualize data in charts (UC07) <ins>.
+1. Staff chooses to <ins> visualize data in a statistical table (UC06) <ins> or <ins> visualize data in a chart (UC07) <ins>.
-2. Staff chooses to export the charts to a file with a particular file path.
+2. Staff chooses to export the chosen chart/table as an image.
-3. Tutorium exports the charts to the file. <br>
+3. Tutorium exports the chart/table as an image. <br>
    Use case ends.

 **Extensions**

 * 2a.
-Tutorium detects a format error in the entered command.
+Tutorium detects a formatting error in the entered command.
   * 2a1.
 Tutorium requests for the correctly formatted command.
   * 2a2.
 User enters a new command. <br>
     Steps 2a1-2a2 are repeated until the command entered is correctly formatted. <br>
     Use case resumes from step 3.

 * 2b.
-Tutorium could not find the file path entered.
+Tutorium could not find any visualization of the chosen visualization type.
   * 2b1.
-Tutorium requests for a valid file path.
+Tutorium requests for a visualization of that type to be generated.
   * 2b2.
-User enters a new file path. <br>
+User enters a new command to create a visualization of that type. <br>
-    Steps 2b1-2b2 are repeated until the file path entered is correct. <br>
+    Steps 2b1-2b2 are repeated until a visualization of the chosen visualization type exists. <br>
     Use case resumes from step 3.

-* *a.
-At any time, User chooses to cancel the export.
-  * *a1.
-Tutorium requests to confirm the cancellation.
-  * *a2.
-User chooses to cancel the export. <br>
+**Use case: UC11 - Visualize the data trend in a line graph**

+**MSS**

+1. Staff chooses to generate a line graph based on enrol date.
+2. Tutorium generates the chart with students categorised based on their enrol date. <br>
    Use case ends.

+**Extensions**

+* 1a.
+Tutorium detects a formatting error in the entered command.
+  * 1a1.
+Tutorium requests for the correctly formatted command.
+  * 1a2.
+User enters a new command. <br>
+    Steps 1a1-1a2 are repeated until the command entered is correctly formatted. <br>
+    Use case resumes from step 2.

+**Use case: UC12 - Update the sec levels of students**

+**MSS**

+1. Staff chooses to update the sec levels of students.
+2. Tutorium increments the sec levels of all students by 1, and deletes students whose sec levels are already 4. <br>
+   Use case ends.

+**Extensions**

+* 1a.
+Tutorium detects that there are no students left to update.
+  * 1a1.
+Tutorium informs the user that there are no students left to update.
+  * 1a2.
+User enters a new command. <br>
+    Steps 1a1-1a2 are repeated until there are students available to update. <br>
+    Use case resumes from step 2.

+**Use case: UC13 - Undo sec level update**

+**MSS**

+1. Staff chooses to <ins> update the sec levels of students (UC12) <ins>.
+2. Staff chooses to undo the sec level update.
+3. Tutorium undoes the sec level update. <br>
+   Use case ends.

+**Extensions**

+* 2a.
+Tutorium could not find any sec level updates that have not been undone since the application was opened.
+  * 2a1.
+Tutorium informs the user that there are no sec level updates left to undo.
+  * 2a2.
+User enters a new command. <br>
+    Steps 2a1-2a2 are repeated until a sec level update left to undo exists. <br>
+    Use case resumes from step 3.

 ### Non-Functional Requirements